Foundation Stock Service

 Besides active owners, these dogs require lots of attention and experienced owners but do incredibly well with families, but not so much with other dogs as they are more suitable as single dogs.

-The Hovawart dog breed has a dense coat and is an average shedder that only requires occasional brushing.
+The Hovawart dog breed has a dense coat and is an average shedder that only requires an occasional brushing.

 Their fast-growing nails should be trimmed regularly, as it can cause them pain when running and walking if they are too long.
 The rule of thumb here is to cut them as soon as you can hear them make a clicking noise on the floor.